dgp1130/blog/src/www/posts/ctor.md

 interfaces, most notably that **extending a class only requires knowledge of a supported interface, not the implementation itself.**

-Take for example, the follow TypeScript-like code:
+Take for example, the following TypeScript-like code:

 ```typescript
 interface Foo {